paulsonkoly/yarr/README.md

 $ bundle exec ruby app/yarr # run bot mode.
 ```

+In irc mode all commands have to be prefixed with `&'.

 ### >>

 Evaluates arbitrary ruby code by posting it to carc.in and then links the